St. Edmund’s Catholic Primary School

-Throughout our curriculum, the children are given the opportunity to develop their ‘capital culture’ through educational visits, projects with professionals and topics with a specific outcome.
+Throughout our curriculum, the children are given the opportunity to develop their ‘capital culture’ through educational visits, projects with professionals and topics having a specific purpose.
 This forms an important role in the widening of children’s experiences and their understanding that with hard work and determination they can achieve their dreams.

 To articulate clearly, changing and adapting language according to the audience.

 To read and write fluently with comprehension and purpose.

 To understand the four number operations and use appropriately when applying to problem solving situations.

 To develop effective technological skills and use appropriately.